dovecot/documentation/source/configuration_manual/authentication/ldap_settings_auth.rst

 - Default: <empty>
 - Values:  :ref:`string`

-Specify user attributes to be retrived from LDAP in passdb look up.
+Specify user attributes to be retrieved from LDAP in passdb look up.
 See also :ref:`authentication-ldap_backend_configuration`

 Password checking attributes: